oray-byte/Word_Search_Solver-ACADEMIC/README.md

 # Word_Search_Solver-ACADEMIC
-This program solves any user-entered wordsearch.
+This program solves any user-entered wordsearch; it was an academic project that I found interesting.